viktomas/godu/CONTRIBUTING.md

 ### the root folder structure should only represent the file system
 You would notice that in `godu.go` we are walking through the whole folder using
 ```
-rootFolder := core.WalkFolder(rootFolderName, ioutil.ReadDir, getIgnoredFolders())
+rootFolder := files.WalkFolder(rootFolderName, ioutil.ReadDir, getIgnoredFolders())
 ```
-The expectation is that the `core.File` structure contains only representation of the file system and it is not going to change after calling `WalkFolder`
+The expectation is that the `files.File` structure contains only representation of the file system and it is not going to change after calling `WalkFolder`

 ### Everything that commands do should be represented in State
 When implementing new command please make sure that it's result is captured in a state and that the state is appropriately displayed using `InteractiveFolder` (e.g. highlighting selected line in file column)

 ## 100% test coverage
-Expectation is that `core` and `interactive` packages will have 100% test coverage.
+Expectation is that `files`, `commands` and `interactive` packages will have 100% test coverage.
 I'm not a testing nazi but I won't have time to checkout every PR and manually retest it and neither will you.
 We need to be confident that `godu` still works after merging your (and any subsequent) PR.